A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Derived equivalences in two-parameter models

 As discussed before, the Calabi-Yau condition for $X_{\pm}$ requires that $n=N=4$ and $m=M$.
 In this cae, $\hat X$ is also Calabi-Yau, and we have the derived equivalence

 where the geometries in the three phases are

+where $\mathcal{X}(2,4)$ is the fiber bundle with fiber $CGr(2,4)$, which is the affine cone of $Gr(2,4)$.
 In this case, the axial $U(1)$ R-symmetry is non-anomalous, the small window category and the big window category coincide.
-Moreover, because the FI parameters are not renormalized, the brane transport amounts to the following steps\footnote{Here we take the transport to be from the phase of $X_+$ to the phase of $X_-$ for example, and the transport in the opposite direction follows the same procedure in the reverse order.}: \begin{itemize} \item For any brane $B_+$ in $D^b(X_+)$, lift it to a GLSM brane $\mathcal W_+$ such that it is in the window category of the local model \eqref{local+EX2}, so it can be smoothly transported to the phase of $\hat{X}$. \item Once in the phase of $\hat{X}$, we can read off its image in $D^b(\hat{X})$. \item Use empty branes to grade restrict $\mathcal W_+$ and obtain an IR equivalent brane $\mathcal W_-$, which is in the window category of the local model \eqref{local-EX2}. \item $\mathcal W_-$ can be smoothly transported to the phase of $X_-$, where its image in $D^b(X_-)$ can be determined. \end{itemize}
+Moreover, because the FI parameters are not renormalized, the brane transport amounts to the following steps\footnote{Here we take the transport to be from the phase of $X_+$ to the phase of $X_-$ for example, and the transport in the opposite direction follows the same procedure in the reverse order.}: \begin{itemize} \item For any brane $B_+$ in $D^b(X_+)$, lift it to a GLSM brane $\mathcal W_+$ such that it is in the window category of the local model \eqref{local+EX2}, so it can be smoothly transported to the phase of $\hat{X}$. \item Once in the phase of $\hat{X}$, we can read its image in $D^b(\hat{X})$. \item Use empty branes to grade restrict $\mathcal W_+$ and obtain an IR equivalent brane $\mathcal W_-$, which is in the window category of the local model \eqref{local-EX2}. \item $\mathcal W_-$ can be smoothly transported to the phase of $X_-$, where its image in $D^b(X_-)$ can be determined. \end{itemize}